Please feel free to comment on my review.

 Rene Russo stars as Frigga, Odin’s wife; the queen of Asgard and Thor’s mother in the film.
 I don’t think there’s really much I can say about Frigga’s character apart from being the mother of Thor.
 She gets shocked when Loki has betrayed them and is pleased when Thor returns from his banishment.

 The cast also includes Clark Gregg who returns as S.H.I.E.L.D. agent Phil Coulson.
 Phil Coulson was in the ‘Iron Man’ movies and he made that appearance at the end of ‘Iron Man 2’ that tied into ‘Thor’.
-There’s also Jeremy Renner who makes his first appearance as Clint Barton/Hawkeye in this movie.
+There’s also Jeremy Renner who makes his first appearance as Clint Barton/Hawkeye in the film.

 The action sequences are impressive in this film as well as the fantastical majestic worlds of Asgard by director Kenneth Branagh.
-The fight scene Thor has with that terrifying Destroyer monster which breathes fire out of its mouth/head was intense to watch.
-Also the jumping from world to world was good.
+The fight scene Thor has with that terrifying Destroyer monster that breathes fire out of its mouth/head was intense to watch.
+Also the jumping from world to worlds was good.